nand-nor/shardbearer/README.md

 # Shardbearer: Sharded Storage Service

-:warning:!:warning:! :construction: THIS IS A WIP! :construction: !:warning:!:warning:
+:warning:!:warning:! :construction: THIS IS A WIP!
+Most features are still under development :construction: !:warning:!:warning:

 A for-fun-and-learning project where I attempt to build a distributed sharded storage service using the `raft` consensus algorithm.
 For the problem specification I am using this [distributed systems course